By: Nu Yang

 Hollingsworth is president and publisher of Des Moines Register Media and Midwest group president for Gannett’s U.S. Community Publishing Division, overseeing 22 media markets in seven states.

-Our business challenges today require top talent.
+A: Our business challenges today require top talent.
 Publishers must purposely strategize to improve the employee experience to be competitive employers.
 Here are seven steps I’ve taken to not only maintain morale, but to grow it:

 1) Be visible: I frequently roam the building, engaging employees in all departments.
 This isn’t just one-minute manager stuff; it’s my opportunity to offer feedback on issues and send a signal that I am attuned to the challenges and opportunities our employees face.